pattobrien/sidecar/packages/sidecar/README.md

 > This is an experimental package which is expected to change slightly until an official 0.1.0 release.
 However, the core architecture of Sidecar has been designed around the Dart-official ```package:analyzer``` APIs, and therefore any rule packages you may want to experiment with will be easy to port over to any future APIs.

-> Functionality is currently only confirmed to be working on MacOS environments.
+> Functionality is currently only confirmed to be working on MacOS and Linux environments.

 ## Overview